ashleycortez/stayvisible/readme.md

 	npm install --save nameOfPackage

-The --save flag will automatically include the package in package.json as a dependency.
+The --save flag will automatically include the package in package.json as a dependency.# stayvisible